Things To Do in Ruidoso

 WagFest

-Pet parade, costume contest, live music, food trucks at Wingfield Park.
-New in 2026.
+Pet parade, costume contest, live music, and food trucks at Wingfield Park.

 May